Julia Child’s Eggplant Pizzas (Video)

 Watch the video to see if you might like to make Julia Child’s Eggplant Pizzas!

-If you’re interested in food, you must have heard that August 15 would have been Julia Child’s 100th birthday.
-I was honored to be one of the bloggers asked to share thoughts of Julia in a tribute written for PBS Food, and my friend Lydia completely captured why food bloggers want to honor Julia in her post on Six Lessons I Learned About Food Blogging from Julia Child.
+August 15 would have been Julia Child’s birthday, and I was honored to be one of the bloggers asked to share thoughts of Julia in a tribute written for PBS Food.
+My friend Lydia completely captured why food bloggers want to honor Julia in her post on Six Lessons I Learned About Food Blogging from Julia Child.

 I must confess that even though the inspiring recipe was Julia Child’s Eggplant Pizzas, I did make a few minor changes in the recipe.
 I cut the eggplant slightly thicker than Julia said and also roasted them uncovered rather than covered with foil.
 I also used some thinly sliced fresh basil on the pizzas, a change I am sure Julia would approve of.
 Other than that, the recipe is really quite close to Julia’s version.